iluque95/AOLibrary/README.md

 > Dump all mapped files in memory to disk.

+- ##### INI_Memory2DiskDumpInBG

+> Dump all mapped files in memory to disk in a separated thread on background without stop main thread.

 - ##### INI_DumpFile

 > Dump a given mapped file to disk.

+- ##### INI_DumpFileInBG

+> Dump a given mapped file to disk in a separated thread on background without stop main thread.

 - ##### INI_GetString